sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

    regression models that I’ve talked about so far, each predictor variable maps onto exactly one regressor, and vice versa.
-However, that’s not actually true in general and we’ll see some examples of this in chapter :doc:`Factorial ANOVA <../Ch14/Ch14_ANOVA2>`.
+However, that’s not actually true in general and we’ll see some examples of this in chapter :doc:`../Ch14/Ch14_ANOVA2`.
 But, for now we don’t need to care too much about this distinction.